Free Investment Consultation: +44 (0) 161 337 3890

 The Northern Powerhouse will naturally impact the property market in which figures have already shown that over the past couple of years, Manchester specifically produced the highest annual growth rate of 7.4% in 2018 which only cements the reasoning for why students and professionals are choosing to relocate to Northern regions as opposed to staying in larger cities such as London where property prices are much higher.

-The expected population in Manchester is set to increase 28,400 by 2021, with an estimated total population of 2.87m by 2025 and over 70,000 jobs are forecast to be created due to the development of professional services and regeneration projects.
+The Manchester population increased by over 20,000 between 2020 and 2021, with the total population set to increase to 2.87m by 2025 and over 70,000 jobs are forecast to be created due to the development of professional services and regeneration projects.

 So, what’s next for the Manchester property market?
 Many believe that the property market within the North West of England is set to boom in the next few years.